JesseTG/awesome-qt/README.md

 - [moc-ng](https://github.com/woboq/moc-ng) [:octocat:](https://github.com/woboq/moc-ng) - Alternative implementation of `moc` that's binary-compatible with Qt's version.
 - [Qt-Inspector](https://github.com/robertknight/Qt-Inspector) [:octocat:](https://github.com/robertknight/Qt-Inspector) - Inspection tool with similar goals to GammaRay, though much simpler.
 - [SIP](https://www.riverbankcomputing.com/software/sip) [:package:](https://www.riverbankcomputing.com/hg/sip) - Generates Python bindings for C or C++ libraries.
 Has special support for Qt signals and slots, and was used to create [PyQt](https://riverbankcomputing.com/software/pyqt).
+- [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/) [:octocat:](https://github.com/probonopd/linuxdeployqt/) - Lets you bundle your Qt based application as an AppDir or [AppImage](http://appimage.org/), making it possible to ship it to users of many desktop Linux distributions.
+Similar to the official `windeployqt` and `macdeployqt` tools but for Linux.

 ## Bindings in Other Languages